 Ergoseal, an industry-leading mechanical seal provider, underwent two acquisitions which led to rapid growth.
-Growth leads to change, so it was important that their entire team was on board with where the company was headed.
+Growth leads to change, so their entire team needed to be on board with where the company was headed.
 Led by President Tom Hilaris, Ergoseal’s leadership team worked alongside their employees to define their MVV.
-Once established, they designed office signage to display the mission, vision, and values on the wall so it was always on top of mind.
+Once established, they designed office signage to display the mission, vision, and values on the wall, so it was always on top of mind.

-With better alignment amongst the team, the company was able to better collaborate on more complex business challenges like aligning sales with marketing.
+With better alignment amongst the team, the company could better collaborate on more complex business challenges like aligning sales with marketing.

 How to define your mission and vision statements